-Cornwall Manor, located near Lancaster, PA, offers personal care, which is a thoughtful combination of independence and personal attention to help residents through each day as their needs may change.
+Personal care is a thoughtful combination of independence and personal attention to help residents through each day as their needs may change.
 This is particularly helpful for people who need additional personal care services they cannot receive at home.

-You can expect that a non-profit continuing care retirement community like Cornwall Manor is committed to your care.
+You can expect that a not-for-profit continuing care retirement community like Cornwall Manor is committed to your care.
 It is our mission to help our residents lead a happier and healthier life.
 We live by the following values:

 At Cornwall Manor, we offer high-quality, diversified housing, health care, and other related services, so our residents can enjoy a fulfilling retirement and an aging lifestyle in a caring, secure, Christian environment.

 The absolute best way to get a sense of the community and the life you can expect to lead is to visit our community, talk to other residents about their experiences and enjoy a meal in the community.